felixgborrego/lib-emr-manager/README.md

 }
 ```

-## Roadmap
+## TODO

-this project is still in an early stage, there are many things that should be improved:
+This project is still in an early stage, there are many things that should be improved:

 - [ ] Get cluster status
 - [ ] Stop cluster